 - a.
 Procedure for loading Operational Software - 1.
-Turn unit OFF, via start-stop switch (ST). - 2.
-Insert the programming card for Operational Software into the programming/software port.
-(See Figure 6-18) - 3.
-Turn unit ON, via start-stop switch (ST). - 4.
-The Display module will alternate back and forth between the messages "rEV XXXX" and "Press EntR".
+Turn unit OFF, via start-stop switch (ST). - Insert software/programming PCMCIA card containing the following (example) files into the programming/software port.
+(See Figure 6-18): - menuDDMM.ml3, this file allows the user to select a file/program to upload into the controller. - cfYYMMDD.ml3, multi-configuration file - 3.
+Turn unit ON, via start-stop switch (ST). - The Display module will display the message ruN COnFG.
 (If a defective card is being used the Display will blink the message "bAd CArd".
-Turn start-stop switch OFF and remove the card.)
+Turn startstop switch OFF and remove the card.) - Press the UP or DOWN arrow key until display reads, LOAd 55XX for Scroll (even numbers)